docker/docs/engine/swarm/services.md

 ## Roll back to the previous version of a service

-In case the updated version of a service doesn't function as expected, it's possible to roll back to the previous version of the service using `docker service update`'s `--rollback` flag.
+In case the updated version of a service doesn't function as expected, it's possible to manually roll back to the previous version of the service using `docker service update`'s `--rollback` flag.
 This will revert the service to the configuration that was in place before the most recent `docker service update` command.